Skip to content

 PayPal

-PayPal is an ewallet.
+PayPal is an e-wallet.
 This means it allows account holders to load it with funds which they can then spend at merchants that accept PayPal.
-Many PayPal transactions are backed by cards.
-Some are backed by bank debits and a few by funds sent by other PayPal account holders.
+Cards back many PayPal transactions.
+Some are backed by bank debits, and others by funds sent by other PayPal account holders.

-PayPal’s fees are on the expensive side even for merchants that qualify for volume discounts/custom pricing.
+PayPal’s fees are relatively expensive, even for merchants that qualify for volume discounts/custom pricing.
 With that said, they do have a pricing plan that has no monthly fees.

 PayPal’s headline selling points are: